Resume TemplatesJobscan's Guide to everything you need to know about resumes templates to standout to recruiters and make it past ATS

 - Leave out “interests” unless they are very impressive (i.e. Chess Champion)

 Another important way to make your resume your own is to use keywords (skills).
 Keywords are important for two reasons.
 The first reason is that it is an easy way to list skills that otherwise wouldn’t have a place in your resume.
-The second reason is for getting through applicant tracking systems (ATS) .
+The second reason is for getting through applicant tracking systems (ATS).
 Applicant tracking systems are a type of software used by recruiters and hiring managers to find the top contenders for a job position.
 It searches through thousands of submitted applications and ranks them based on keywords.
-So, if you don’t have the right keywords in your resume, you won’t get an interview.
+So, it’s vital to make sure your resume has the correct keywords.

 Jobscan has developed a tool that mimics ATS to give job seekers the knowledge they need to make it through applicant tracking systems and earn an interview.
 By uploading the job posting and your resume to Jobscan, you’ll find out what improvements you need to make to get through ATS.
 Keywords are a big part of those improvements.